430058Mauger1/L2_2022_U3_Lukemauger/Design/Documentation/digital Portfolio.md

 ![images](../images/Capitals.PNG)

-The reason they are in two seperate lines is because they from different years of education one for my first year and one for the second.
-Microsoft office is in the second year becasue I am currently studying it in my second year.
+The reason they are in two separate lines is because they from different years of education one for my first year and one for the second.
+Microsoft office is in the second year because I am currently studying it in my second year.

 # Portfolio review